Reasons and solutions for abandonment during checkout

 One possibility is to display information on product pages, where consumers can view the delivery costs and time via a zip code calculator.
 If it is not possible to display the shipping details before the checkout, then it is advisable for etailers to display the delivery options as the first step in the checkout process.
 Also, another option is to offer free delivery when the consumer spends more than a certain amount.
 This information must also be prominently displayed on the product pages.

 Many online shoppers abandon their cart because their preferred payment method was not available.
 The solution for this is to offer as many payment methods as possible, specifically aimed at local preferences.

-Consumers want to have access to a payment method that they have experience with, because they feel that it is a safe option that they trust, or simply because they thought it was a convenient experience.
-It is important that retailers consider the country from which the product is ordered.
-This is especially important for cross-border e-commerce, because preferred payment methods vary between markets.
-For example, Dutch online shoppers prefer to pay online through iDEAl, while American consumers prefer to pay by credit card or PayPal.
+Consumers want to have access to a payment method that they have experience with.
+This is because they feel that it is a safe option that they trust.
+Or it is simply because they thought it was a convenient experience.
+Important is that retailers consider the country from which the product is ordered.
+Especially for cross-border eCommerce, because preferred payment methods vary between markets.
+For example, Dutch online shoppers prefer to pay online through iDEAL, while American consumers prefer to pay by credit card or PayPal.

-Although ecommerce is booming, and more and more is being purchased online, not every website is considered reliable by consumers due to technological developments, online scams and hacking attempts increasingly taking place.
+Although eCommerce is booming, and more and more purchases are made online, not every website is considered reliable by consumers.
+This is due to technological developments, because online scams and hacking attempts increasingly taking place.
 Fortunately, consumers are increasingly aware of this, but this means that retailers must do their utmost best to convince consumers that their website is safe.

 Offering proof of security is a solution for this cart abandonment reason.
-If a website feels unsafe by consumers or if consumers are unsure whether a website can be trusted, they will look for a sign that proves the website is safe.
+If a website feels unsafe by consumers or if consumers are unsure whether to trust a website, they will look for a sign that proves the website is safe.
 Many online stores show this through trust seals from recognized security providers, such as PayPal, Norton, McAfee and SiteLock.
 Adding trust seals can lead to an increase in conversion and revenue.